theochem/horton/doc/ref_dictionary.rst

 Rules
 =====

-The following naming rules are used in the Horton source code:
+The following naming rules are used in the HORTON source code:

 * Lower and upper case is used according to PEP8.
 In share: ``CamelCase`` for class names, ``lower_case`` for anything else.
 In lower-case names, underscore